The Care Navigation Service support adults in Kirklees to achieve positive outcomes and help them to remain independent and in control of their lives.

 You can watch this short video clip to find out about Nazir a Care Navigator and how he supports individuals.

-Short videos of people's experiences of care navigators and how they helped them:
+Watch these short videos of people's experiences and how the Care Navigation Service helped them:

 Pauline's story - how care navigators helped video